Sabohi/instant_dashboard/README.md

 # instant_dashboard
-A dashboard created in 5 days
+A dashboard created in 1 day